-Disclosure: Sponsored Post.
-The County of Middlesex, Ontario paid me to develop this recipe to showcase county produce, for publication in their newsletter and sharing on my blog and social media platforms.
-But even if they didn’t pay me, I’d still eat local asparagus.
-This post is now updated to include the recipe for Asparagus Goat Cheese Tart.
+Disclosure: 2017 Sponsored Post.
+In 2017 the County of Middlesex, Ontario paid me to develop this recipe to showcase county produce and published it.
+But even if they hadn’t paid me, I’d still eat local asparagus.

 Asparagus Goat Cheese Tart